-(2) Relates to the \$187.5 million of government subsidies received in the third quarter of fiscal 2021 in connection with Cogeco Connexion's high-speed Internet network expansion projects, which are recognized against property, plant and equipment based on the costs incurred over the total expected costs.
+[2] Relates to the \$187.5 million of government subsidies received in the third quarter of fiscal 2021 in connection with Cogeco Connexion's high-speed Internet network expansion projects, which are recognized against property, plant and equipment based on the costs incurred over the total expected costs.

 (3) Net capital expenditures, excluding network expansion projects is a non-IFRS financial measure.
-This indicated term does not have a standardized definition prescribed by IFRS and, therefore, may not be comparable to similar measures presented by other companies.
-For more information on this financial measure, please consult the "Non-IFRS and other financial measures" section.
+Capital intensity, excluding network expansion projects is a non-IFRS ratio.
+These indicated terms do not have standardized definitions prescribed by IFRS and, therefore, may not be comparable to similar measures presented by other companies.
+For more information on these financial measures, please consult the "Non-IFRS and other financial measures" section.